BurcuOzden/BOY_MBG6133_Final/README.md

 ### Overview
 EvOdNumCheck generates a random matrix and plots two heatmaps of this matrix accordinly:
 1. The heatmap is plotted according to values of the cells.
-2. The heatmap is plotted according to even/odd characteristics of cells.
+2. The heatmap is plotted according to even/odd characteristics of the cells.

 ### Details